adhkaraa/Spatial-regression/README.md

   - Spatial Lag Model (SLM)
   - Spatial Error Model (SEM)
 - **Model Evaluation**: Based on AIC, R², and Lagrange Multiplier tests.

----

 ## 🛠️ Tools & R Packages

 - `spdep`, `sf`, `rgdal`, `tmap`, `spatialreg`, `ggplot2`

----

-## 📄 License

-Feel free to add a license (e.g., MIT) to allow others to use or build upon this work.

----

 📌 *This project was developed for academic and learning purposes in spatial statistics.*